 That brings us to the Pacific populations.
 We start with the hot and cool season breeders at the Galapagos Islands.
 Bolton (2007) found they did not respond to the calls of band-rumped storm-petrels from the Atlantic.
 Moreover, Smith et al. (2007) found divergence times of over 200,000 years between them and the Atlantic breeders.
 Finally, Smith and Friesen (2007) found only weak evidence that these involve a cryptic species, and suggested they are only as distinct from each other as subspecies.
 Here they are treated as part of the same species, distinct from the Atlantic species.
 The analysis of Freisen et al. (2007) found that the Japanese and Galapagos breeders form a separate clade.
 Returning to Table 3 of Smith et al. (2007), we also see that the Hawaiian breeders belong in this group.
-Moreover, the divergence time of 150,000-200,000 years does not compel us to treat them as separate species from each other (absent further evidence).
+Moreover, the divergence time of 150,000-200,000 years does not compel us to treat them as separate species from each other in the absence of further evidence.
 Accordingly, I treat the Pacific populations of band-rumped storm-petrels as a single species, T. cryptoleucura, including bangsi (Galapagos) and kumagai (Japan).

 When all is said and done, I treat the band-rumped storm-petrels as 4 species.
 These species are separated not only by breeding location, but by whether they breed in the hot or cool season.
 In some cases there is little genetic differentiation between hot or cool season breeders, or across islands.
 When there is no other evidence they form separate species, those populations are lumped together, either as T. castro or T. cryptoleucura.